-Throughout your Politics and International Relations degree you will be taught by lecturers who have worked in the field of political science and international relations as well as world leading researchers.
+Throughout your Politics and International Relations degree you will be taught by lecturers and researchers who have worked in the field of political science and international relations.
 You can learn more about the staff in the school by visiting the School of Government staff pages.

 On this degree you will be taught by lectures from our internationally renowned Department of Political Science and International Studies (POLSIS), located in the Muirhead Tower on our main Edgbaston campus.

 Departments from across the School of Government are all based within Muirhead Tower.
-The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, 230 'hubs' for post graduate research students, teaching rooms for up to 100 people and a 200-seat lecture theatre.
+The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, teaching rooms for up to 100 people and a 200-seat lecture theatre.

 Your lectures and teaching will take place in a variety of versatile lecture theatres and breakout rooms.
 Our rooms are all equipped with wireless connection and constantly updated technology including all the audio-visual equipment that you would expect from one of the UK's premier institutions.